Tom Griswold

-Thomas "Tom" Bruce Griswold (born April 22, 1953) co-hosts the radio show The Bob & Tom Show together with Chick McGee, Kristi Lee, and Josh Arnold.
+Thomas Bruce Griswold (born April 22, 1953) co-hosts the radio show The Bob & Tom Show together with Chick McGee, Kristi Lee, and Josh Arnold.
 Co-host Bob Kevoian retired at the end of 2015.
 This comedy-based early morning program is among the highest rated in American radio and has been nationally syndicated since 1995.
 The show is broadcast from studios at WFBQ in Indianapolis, Indiana.

 Radio career

 Griswold worked in radio in WETO in DeLand, Florida and WMBN and WJML in Petoskey, Michigan.
 While in Petoskey, Griswold met Bob Kevoian, and the duo moved to Indianapolis to launch The Bob & Tom Show at WFBQ in March 1983.
 After 12 years of broadcasting to central Indiana, they began syndicating their show nationally on January 6, 1995.

 Griswold often hosts or participates in Bob and Tom Radio: The Comedy Tour shows.

 Griswold and Kevoian were inducted into the National Radio Hall of Fame on November 5, 2015.
 The Indiana Broadcasters Association gave Griswold a Lifetime Achievement Award on October 3, 2022, during the association's annual meeting.